 First question, what is a feature space?

-Let’s take our stroke risk data we used in last chapter as sample data.
-I paste the dataset again as below.
+Let’s take our stroke risk data we used in Chapter 9, Working with Statistics for classification tasks as sample data.
+Here’s the dataset from the previous chapter for your reference:.

-Stroke risk data
+Figure 10.1 – Stroke risk data

 We have 3 features.
 If we only look at the weight, it can take three different levels: low, middle and high.
 Imagine in a one-dimensional line representing weight, there are only three discrete points the value can take, namely the three levels.
 This is a one-dimensional feature space or feature domain.

-On another hand, high-oil dieting habit and smoking habit are another two feature dimensions with two possibilities to take, respectively.
+On another hand, high-oil dieting habit and smoking habit are another two-feature dimension with two possibilities to take, respectively.
 Therefore, a person can be on one of 12 (3*2*2) combinations of all features in this three-dimensional feature space.

 A classification tree is built with rules to map these 12 points in the feature space to the outcome space which has 3 possible outcomes.
 Each rule is a yes-no question and the answer will be non-ambiguous, so each data record has a certain path to do down the tree.
-Below is an example of such classification tree.
+Shown next is an example of such a classification tree:

-An example of classification tree for stroke risk data
+Figure 10.2 – An example of classification tree for stroke risk data

-Now, it is a good time to introduce some terminologies.
-A tree is usually drawn upside down, but it is a good thing: you follow down a chain of decisions to reach the final status.
+Now is a good time to introduce some terminologies A tree is usually drawn upside down, but it is a good thing you follow down a chain of decisions to reach the final status.
+Here are a few important terminologies that you need to be aware of:

-Root node.
-A root node is the only node/block that only has outgoing arrows.
-In the tree above, it is the one at top with text Smoking.
+Root node: A root node is the only node/block that only has outgoing arrows.
+In the tree shown in the previous figure, it is the one at top with text Smoking.
 The root node contains all the records and they haven’t been divided into sub-categories, which corresponds to partitions of feature space.

-Decision node.
-A decision node is one node with both incoming arrow and outgoing arrows.
-It splits the data fed to it into two groups.
-For example, the two nodes on the second level of the tree are decision nodes.
-The one on the left splits the smoking group further into the smoking & high-oil diet group and the smoking but non-high oil diet group.
-The one on the right splits the non-smoking group further into the non-smoking & high weight and non-smoking & non-high weight groups.
+Decision node: A decision node is one node with both incoming and outgoing arrows.
+It splits the data feed into two groups.
+For example, the two nodes on the second level of the tree (High oil diet? and High weight?) are decision nodes.
+The one on the left splits the smoking group further into the smoking and high-oil diet group and the smoking but non-high oil diet group.
+The one on the right splits the non-smoking group further into the non-smoking and high weight and non-smoking and non-high weight groups.

-Leaf Node.
-A leaf node or a leaf is a node with only incoming arrows.
+Leaf Node: A leaf node or a leaf is a node with only incoming arrows.
 A leaf node represents the final terminal of a classification process where no further splitting is needed or allowed.
 For example, the node at the bottom left is a leaf which indicates that people who smoke and have high oil diet are classified to have high risk of stroke.
 It is not necessary for a leaf to only contain pure results.
-In this case, it is OK to have low stroke risk and high stroke risk people in the leaf.
+In this case, it is alright to have low stroke risk and high stroke risk people in the leaf.
 What we optimized is the pureness of the classes in the node.
 The label for the records in a leaf node is the majority label.
 If there is a tie, a common solution is to pick a random one of the tied candidates.